nerdvibe/lisk-cute-assistant/CONTRIBUTING.md

 # How to contribute to lisk-cute-assistant

-If you are interested in contributing to Liskhunt, well you are a wonderful person.
+If you are interested in contributing to lisk-cute-assistant, well you are a wonderful person.

 We are always looking for people to help to bring Liskhunt to the next level.